DataDog/integrations-core/external_dns/README.md

     service-discovery.datadoghq.com/external_dns.instances: '[[{"prometheus_url":"http://%%host%%:7979/metrics", "tags":["dns-pod:%%host%%"]}]]'
 ```

- - The "dns-pod" tag keeps track of the target DNS pod IP.
+- The `dns-pod` tag keeps track of the target DNS pod IP.
 The other tags are related to the Datadog Agent that is polling the information using the service discovery.
   pod IP.
-The other tags will be related to the dd-agent that is polling the
-   informations using the service discovery.
+The other tags will be related to the dd-agent that is polling the informations using the service discovery.
 - The service discovery annotations are done on the pod.
 To deploy, add the annotations to the metadata of the template's specification.

 ### Validation

 [Run the Agent's `status` subcommand][4] and look for `external_dns` under the Checks section.

 ## Data Collected

 ### Metrics

 See [metadata.csv][5] for a list of metrics provided by this integration.

 ### Events

 The external DNS check does not include any events.

 ### Service Checks

-The external DNS check does not include any service checks.
+**external_dns.prometheus.health**:<br>
+Returns `CRITICAL` if the check cannot access the metrics endpoint, otherwise returns `OK`.

 ## Troubleshooting

 Need help?
 Contact [Datadog support][6].

 [1]: https://app.datadoghq.com/account/settings#agent